STL2600/going-commando-talk/talk.md

 author: Bob & Joe
 ...

-# The Reasons
+# Intro

+- Why?
     - It's faster
     - Accuracy
     - Impresses your bosses
     - Makes your smarter
     - Saves your ass when things break
     - You look cool
     - Makes you more sexually attractive
+- Notes
+    - This is an *opinioninated* talk

 ---